Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 ## Edit:
 On searching for the above issue I found that we can make only a specific amount of API calls hence once the limit is reached it starts producing errors.
-Apparently we can only make 5 API calls for a min, I started spamming "shift + enter" which is actually giving me the desired output but I would recommend using "using_postman_files.ipynb"
+Apparently we can only make 5 API calls for a min, I started executing the same line several times by pressing "shift + enter" it is actually giving me the desired output but I would  recommend using "using_postman_files.ipynb"

 That's it from my side!